 CLICK HERE FOR INFORMATION ON OUR FREE ONE DAY INTRODUCTION TO SPORTS JOURNALISM WORKSHOPS

-SPORTSBEAT DIPLOMA IN MULTIMEDIA JOURNALISM - including National Council for the Training of Journalists examinations.
+SPORTSBEAT MULTIMEDIA JOURNALISM COURSE - including National Council for the Training of Journalists examinations*

 Based in Manchester and London.
 Starting September 2013

-Based in central Manchester - right in the heart of some of Britain's biggest sport stories - and our newsdesk base in London, Sportsbeat's trainee programme combines a highly-practical approach with solid academic credentials, thanks to our ties with sister company News Associates, currently ranked the UK's number one NCTJ journalism school.
+Based in central London and Manchester - right in the heart of some of Britain's biggest sport stories - Sportsbeat's trainee programme combines a highly-practical approach with solid academic credentials, thanks to our ties with sister company News Associates, one of the UK's top rated journalism schools.

 See below for more information or call Rachel Bull, firstname.lastname@example.org on 0870 445 0155.